oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 "client" defined by The OAuth 2.0 Authorization Framework [@!RFC6749].

 # Cross-Device Flow Concepts
+Cross-device flows allows a user to start a flow on one device (e.g. a SmartTV) and then transfer the session to continue it on a second device (a mobile phone).
+The second device may be used to perform an action on the second device to complete a task such as authenticating or granting authorization, before passing control back to the first device, or to access the service that was running on the first device on the second device.

+These flows typically involve using a mobile phone to scan a QR code or enter a user code displayed on the first device (e.g., Smart TV, Kiosk, Personal Computer etc).

+## Cross-Device Authorization
-In a cross-device flow, a user starts a scenario on the Consumption Device (e.g., a smart TV) and then uses an Authorization Device (e.g., a smartphone) to authorize access to a resource (e.g., access to a streaming service) on the Consumption Device.
+In a cross-device authorization flow, a user attempts to access a service on one device, referred to as the Concumption Device, (e.g., a smart TV) and then uses a second device, referred to as the Authorization Device (e.g., a smartphone), to authorize access to a resource (e.g., access to a streaming service) on the Consumption Device.

-Cross-device flows have several benefits, including:
+Cross-device authorization flows have several benefits, including:

 - Authorization on devices with limited input capabilities: End-users can authorize devices with limited input capabilities to access content (e.g.,